g-chauvel/zuul-jobs/roles/upload-pypi/README.rst

    server as well as the authentication information needed.
 It is expected that this argument comes from a `Secret`.

+  .. zuul:rolevar:: api_token
+     :default: None

+     PyPi API token to use for upload.
+If specified, ``username`` and ``password`` should be empty.

   .. zuul:rolevar:: username

-     Username to use to log in to PyPI.
+     Username to use to log in to PyPI.  `Note` PyPi reccommends using two-factor auth and generating an API token for uploading.

   .. zuul:rolevar:: password